COMMUNITY PARTNERS

 Papatūānuku Kōkiri Marae

-Papatūānuku Kōkiri Marae is an urban marae in the heart of Māngere, holding fast to the vision of organga whenua, oranga tangata; restoring the relationship between people and the whenua to create thriving communities and a healthy environment.
-This includes providing para kore workshops and engagement with schools and community groups.
+Papatūānuku Kōkiri Marae an urban marae in Māngere, upholds the vision oranga whenua, oranga tangata—revitalising the relationship between people and the land to support healthy communities and environments.

 Para Kore educates and advocates from a Māori worldview for zero carbon, zero waste whānau, hapū, iwi, and hapori Māori.